vapour/jsVelocity/README.md

-#jsVelocity - An JavaScript Template Engine of Velocity
+#jsVelocity - A JavaScript Template Engine of Velocity

 ## Where to Use?